gaehlerm/SoftwareEngineering/README.md

 Unit tests cover small pieces of code.
 Usually they test a public method or a standalone functions.
 In the example above, they would check everything that is checked using print statements.

 It may sound surprising, but unit tests are even more important than E2E tests.
 This is because they can give you precise information about what piece of your code contains a bug, meanwhile E2E tests can only tell you that something is wrong within the whole code base.
 Therefore, having your whole code covered with unit tests will have a similar, though not the same, effect as having E2E tests.
-But with the advantage that you'll know exactly where some error occured.
+But with the advantage that you'll know exactly where some error occurred.
 The drawback being that unit tests do not test if these building blocks are connected correctly.

 ### Testing files